 Why Adopting Circular Principles is Difficult

 Consumers are increasingly aware of the impact of their choices on the climate.
 This is why more of them now opt for circular, sustainable products over polluting alternatives.
 Similarly, cities and countries also incentivize circularity to better tackle waste and meet their climate goals.
-There is, thus, both social and legal push on companies to adopt circular principles.
+There is, thus, both social and legal push for companies to adopt circular principles.
 Companies are looking for innovative ways to transform their waste into value and close the loop.

 However, for large companies, it is often not easy to replace their existing systems with circular systems.
 Challenges to the adoption of the circular economy by businesses can broadly be classified into four categories.